buildingu/s4yt_fe/README.md

     |       └── ...
     |
     ├── routes/
+    |   ├── disableOn.ts
+    |   ├── Redirects.jsx
-    |   └── index.jsx --- holds data about the routes and the RoutesProvider which is used in the base index.tsx file.
+    |   └── index.jsx --- holds data about the routes and the RoutesProvider, which is used in the base index.tsx file.
     |
     ├── services/
     |   ├── errorHandler.js
-    |   ├── initializeFirebase.ts --- Temporary for this year; explained above.
+    |   ├── ResourceLoader.tsx --- loads Socket.io connection, etc.
+    |   ├── socket.ts
-    |   ├── socketProvider.ts
+    |   ├── SocketBackgroundListeners.tsx
     |   └── index.js
     |
-    ├── static(assets)/
-    |   ├── bg.jpg
-    |   └── ...
-    |
-    ├── typings/ --- All types are done in their respective files unless they need to be used elsewhere then they are put
+    ├── typings/ --- All types are done in their respective files unless they need to be used elsewhere then they are put here.
-    |   ├── declarations.d.ts      here.
     |   ├── NotificationValues.ts
     |   └──  UserCredentials.ts
     |
     ├── utils/
     |   ├── copyToClipboard.ts
     |   ├── delay.ts
-    |   ├── History.ts --- Use this for useNavigate.
+    |   ├── History.ts --- Use this instead of useNavigate.
     |   └── forms/
     |       ├── checkMatchingPasswords.ts
     |       ├── checkValidEmail.ts